RobinMaas95/RobinMaas95/README.md

 - :blue_book: Other topics I want to look at are:
   - Golang/Go,
-  - NEAT (NeuroEvolution of Augmenting Topologies)
+  - Azure
-  - functional programming (maye F#)
+  - Kubernetes
-  - Flutter in combination with Firebase
+  - Terraform (still improving...)

 - 👨‍💻 All of my projects are available at [maasjosthusmann.de (WIP)](https://www.maasjosthusmann.de (WIP))